Thunder2103/Algorithms-Visualiser/README.md

 3. While left is less than or equal to right
 4. Initialise a varible called mid1 and set it to, left + (right - left) // 3
 5. Initialise a varible called mid2 and set it to, right - (right - left) // 3
-6. If the value at index mid1 or mid2 is equal to the target, return True
+6. If the value at index mid1 or mid2 is equal to the target, return 1
 7. If the value at index mid1 is less than the target, set right to mid1 - 1
 8. If the value at index mid2 is greater than the target, set left to mid2 + 1
 9. Else, set left to mid1 + 1 and set right to mid2 - 1
 10. Repeat steps 3 - 9
-11. If the loop terminates, return False
+11. If the loop terminates, return 0

 Time Complexity: O(log<sub>3</sub>n) <br>
+Space Complexity: O(1)

+### Fibonacci Search
+---
+Algorithm Steps:

+1. Calculate the largest Fibonacci number greater than or equal to the size of the array, store it in a variable called fibN
+2. Calculate the Fibonacci number before fibN, store it in a variable called fibNMin1
+3. Calculate the Fibonacci number before fibNMin1, store it in a variable called fibNMin2
+4. Initialise a variable called offset, set it to -1
+5. Initialise a variable called n, set it to the length of the array
+6. While fibN is greater than 1
+7. Initialise a variable called index and set it to min(offset + fibNMin2, n - 1)
+8. If the element at index is less than the target, move all the Fibonacci numbers, two Fibonacci numbers down. set offset to be equal to index
+9. Else if the element at index is greater than the target, move all the Fibonacci numbers, one Fibonacci number down
+10. Else, the target has been found, return 1
+11. Repeat steps 6 to 10
+12. If fibMin1 is greater than 0 and the last element in the array is the target, return 1
+13. Else, return 0

+Time complexity: O(log n) <br>
 Space Complexity: O(1)

 ---